hashicorp/terraform-provider-boundary/docs/resources/role.md

 ### Optional

-- `default_role` (Boolean) Indicates that the role containing this value is the default role (that is, has the id 'r_default'), which triggers some specialized behavior to allow it to be imported and managed.
 - `description` (String) The role description.
 - `grant_scope_id` (String)
 - `grant_strings` (Set of String) A list of stringified grants for the role.